emcuttsy/monoglot-anxiety/content/english/blog/language-diary-1-somehow-we-re-back-to-italian.md

 sidebar = "right"
-subtitle = "Updates from a week of German business as usual and Italian beginner's enthusiasm with a question: how to decide which of your target languages to focus on?" tags = ["Learn German", "Learn Italian", "Beginner language learning", "Advanced language learning", "Speakly"] title = "Language Diary #1: Somehow we're back to Italian" type = ""
+subtitle = "Updates from a week of German business as usual and Italian beginner's enthusiasm with a question: how to decide which of your target languages to focus on?" tags = ["Learn German", "Learn Italian", "Beginner language learning", "Advanced language learning", "Speakly"] title = "Language Diary #1: Italian and making short-term language commitments" type = ""

 +++